Espresso Martini Keg | Recipe & Step-By-Step Instructions | iKegger

 - Insert a bulb and connect the regulator to the keg filled with martini mix and ice cubes.

-- Turn the pressure up to 40psi or more and shake the keg well for about 30 seconds.
+- Turn the pressure up to 50psi and shake the keg well for about 30 seconds.
 Shaking like a cocktail shaker where the liquid and ice smash backward and forward is more effective than the liquid swirling as it "beats" the gas into the liquid.

 - If your martini mix is ice cold and the pressure is high enough, nitrogen will slowly absorb into the liquid just by leaving the keg in the fridge overnight with the regulator turned on, however it's not as effective as shaking.